Testing homogeneity in dynamic discrete games in finite samples: Setup

 Our goal is to test whether the ``homogeneity assumption'' holds in the data, i.e., whether the conditional choice probabilities and state transition probabilities are homogeneous across time and markets.
 That is,

 Note that $H_{0}$ in \eqref{eq:HT} represents two types of homogeneity: time and market homogeneity, and involves two functions: conditional choice probabilities and state transition probabilities.
 In this sense, our hypothesis test evaluates four homogeneity conditions: time homogeneity of the conditional choice probabilities, market homogeneity of the conditional choice probabilities, time homogeneity of the state transition probabilities, and market homogeneity of the state transition probabilities.
-A rejection of $H_{0}$ in \eqref{eq:HT} would be indicative that one or more of these homogeneity conditions is violated.
-In certain applications, however, one may feel comfortable that some of the conditions are satisfied and should be part of our maintained assumptions.
-For example, in a given application, one may be confident that the conditional choice probability and state transition probability are time-homogeneous.
-Then, one could reinterpret $H_{0}$ in \eqref{eq:HT} as testing the market homogeneity of the conditional choice probabilities and state transition probabilities.
+Under Assumption \ref{ass:M}, a rejection of $H_{0}$ would be indicative that one or more of these homogeneity conditions is violated, suggesting it is not appropriate to pool data across markets and time periods.